Climate education

 Where Kyndo creates change

 The economic and educational case for climate education is global.
-Kyndo's framework applies wherever education systems, climate vulnerability, and opportunity intersect.
+Kyndo's framework applies wherever education systems, climate vulnerability, and economic opportunity intersect.

 Active programmes in Lamu and Mombasa, Kenya, in partnership with Kenya Red Cross IOME254 — a proof of concept for the broader Sub-Saharan African opportunity.